P0rtao/DiggyWorld-Open/README.md

 2. Select the "Import" button on the startup screen;

-3. Select the folder containing the al of the project files and import it;
+3. Select the folder containing all of the project files and import it;

 4. Select the new project that should have appeared, and select "Edit" (Or just double click it).